Inventory #

 The inventory is a map of item instance IDs and the associated item instance data, where each item instance has the following structure.

-Property | Description |
+Property | Type | Description |

-item_id | The ID of the item definition this is an instance of. |
+item_id | string | The ID of the item definition this is an instance of. |

-owned_time | The time that this item was acquired. |
+owned_time | int64 | The time that this item was acquired. |

-update_time | The time that this item was last updated. |
+update_time | int64 | The time that this item was last updated. |

-count | How many of this item the user currently has. |
+count | int64 | How many of this item the user currently has. |

-string_properties | A map of string values that define item instance specific metadata. |
+string_properties | string:string | A map of string values that define item instance specific metadata. |

-numeric_properties | A map of number values that define item instance specific metadata. |
+numeric_properties | string:float64 | A map of numeric values that define item instance specific metadata. |

-Item properties #
+Item Properties #

 and numeric_properties

-Because item instances have their own metadata, this allows you to build systems where a user can customize, rank up, or modify the items they own.
+fields.
+This allows you to build systems where a user can customize, rank up, or modify the items they own.
 For example, you may have a weapon rank system that allows your players to “level up” their weapons, or a “gem slot” system that allows players to improve the stats of their items by socketing various gems to them, or perhaps you just want to keep track of how many monsters a user has defeated with a particular weapon as shown in the example above.

 Where an item is granted that is defined as stackable